 Wipe Down the Leather

-Starting at the top of a piece and working in a small section at a time, wipe down the leather with the cloth sprayed with the cleaning solution.
-Use a gentle, circular motion.
-Do not scrub!
+Starting at the top of a piece and working in small sections, wipe down the leather with the cloth sprayed with the cleaning solution.
+Use a gentle, circular motion, and do not scrub.
 If soil remains, use a bit more cleaning solution.

 Buff the Leather